 As the world’s third-largest economy, Japan plays a prominent role in U.S. trade, economic policy, and cultural exchange.
 It’s an alliance that’s generating career opportunities abroad, but to succeed, it takes a commitment to master the language and embrace the customs.

-The Japanese Studies program at the University of San Francisco offers a diverse curriculum, where possible classes include international business, Zen philosophy, language and even anime film.
-Classes are small, enhanced by native-speaking tutors and complemented by Robo-Sensei, an award-winning artificial intelligence program that allows students to practice their language skills and receive immediate feedback.
-We also support exchange programs at Sophia University in Tokyo and Ritsumeikan University in Kyoto, two of the premier schools in Japan.
-Together, these unique resources equip graduates with the communication skills and real-world experience necessary for successful careers in one of the world’s largest economies.
+The Japanese Studies program offers a diverse curriculum, with a rich range of classes covering Japanese language, culture, literature, linguistics, history, religion, and business.
+The four-year Japanese language curriculum is designed to develop your Japanese language proficiency from the Novice to Intermediate and Advanced level (based on the ACTFL standards).
+Language classes are small, and instructors pay attention to individual students’ progress.
+Classes are also enhanced by native-speaking tutors.
+Upper-division language courses are content-based, and they explore the diverse regions of Japan, in light of their distinctive histories and cultures.
+They are also complemented by Robo-Sensei, an award-winning artificial intelligence program that allows students to practice their language skills and receive immediate feedback.
+We also actively support exchange programs at Sophia University in Tokyo and Ritsumeikan University in Kyoto, two of the premier universities in Japan.
+Together with the rich Japanese cultural assets of the San Francisco area, the program’s unique educational resources equip graduates with the communication skills and real-world experience necessary for successful careers in one of the world’s largest economies.